All historical newspapers listed below are available online, and include full-text, full-image content of the original newspapers.

-17th-18th Century Burney Collection Newspapers - represents the largest and most comprehensive collection of early English news media; includes newspapers, pamphlets, and books gathered by the Reverend Charles Burney (1757-1817).
-Charts the development of the concept of 'news' and 'newspapers', and the "free press".
+Represents the largest and most comprehensive collection of early English news media; includes newspapers, pamphlets, and books gathered by the Reverend Charles Burney (1757-1817).
+Charts the development of the concept of "news," "newspapers," and the "free press."
 Many Burney newspapers are well known; however, many pamphlets and broadsides also included have remained largely hidden.

-19th Century British Library Newspapers - includes full runs of newspapers selected by the British Library to best represent 19th century Britain.
-Contains national and regional newspapers, as well as newspapers from established country or university towns, the new industrial powerhouses of the manufacturing Midlands, as well as Scotland, Ireland and Wales.
-Library has Part I and Part II.
+Includes full runs of newspapers selected by the British Library to best represent 19th century Britain.
+Contains national and regional newspapers, newspapers from established country or university towns, newspapers of the new industrial powerhouses of the manufacturing in the Midlands, as well as Scotland, Ireland, and Wales.

-Times Digital Archive - offers in-depth, award-winning, objective coverage of world events since its creation in 1785 to 1985.
-Is the oldest daily newspaper in continuous publication.
+Offers in-depth, award-winning, objective coverage of world events since its creation in 1785 to 1985.
+It is the oldest daily newspaper in continuous publication.

-Paper of Record - includes selective historical content dating from 1752 to 2004 for the United Kingdom, the United States, Australlia, the Bahamas, Belgium, Canada, Chile, Ecuador, France, Germany, Ireland, Italy, The Netherlands, Spain, and Mexico.
+Includes selective historical content dating from 1752 to 2004 for the United Kingdom, the United States, Australlia, the Bahamas, Belgium, Canada, Chile, Ecuador, France, Germany, Ireland, Italy, the Netherlands, Spain, and Mexico.